TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.etree.elementtree.rst

       Finds all matching subelements, by tag name or :ref:`path <elementtree-xpath>`.
-Returns a list containing all matching elements in document order.  *namespaces* is an optional mapping from namespace prefix to full name.
+Returns a list containing all matching elements in document order.  *namespaces* is an optional mapping kutoka namespace prefix to full name.
 Pass ``''`` as prefix to move all unprefixed tag names in the expression into the given namespace.